SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 * can leverage the [string split function](https://jena.apache.org/documentation/query/library-propfunc.html) from the underlying Jena Fuseki, to split a string using a delimiter, see [line 55]( https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L55)

 The SPARQL query:
+* adds the transliteration to Latin only for certain languages like Bulgarian or Greek, see [line 40](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L40)
 * filters only the legal forms in ACTIVE status, see [line 42](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L42)
 * make sure to have the same countries present in the Publications Office Country Authority Table with the filter in [line 62](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L62)